Carol Burnett: 1967–1978: The Carol Burnett Show

-1980s: Film roles
+1979–1999: Film roles and return to Broadway

-Burnett starred in a few films while her variety show was running, including Pete 'n' Tillie (1972).
-She was nominated for an Emmy in 1974 for her role in the drama 6 Rms Riv Vu.
 After her show ended, she assumed a number of roles that departed from comedy.
 She appeared in several dramatic roles, most notably in the television movie Friendly Fire.
 She appeared as Beatrice O'Reilly in the film Life of The Party: The Story of Beatrice, a story about a woman fighting her alcoholism.
-Her other film work includes Alan Alda's The Four Seasons (1981), John Huston's Annie (1982), and Peter Bogdanovich's Noises Off (1992).
+Her other film work includes Robert Altman's comedy-drama A Wedding (1978), Alan Alda's romantic comedy The Four Seasons (1981), John Huston's musical film Annie (1982), and Peter Bogdanovich's comedy Noises Off (1992).
+She took the supporting role of Carlotta Campion in the 1985 concert performance of Stephen Sondheim's Follies.
+In 1995, after an absence of 30 years, she was back on Broadway in Moon Over Buffalo, for which she was nominated for a Tony Award for Best Actress in a Play.
+Four years later, she appeared in the Broadway revue Putting It Together.